MOIN MOIN (Steamed Bean Pudding)

 PREP IT!

-• 2 tablespoons Vegetable Bouillon (or 2 cubes)
+2 tablespoons Chicken bouillon powder (or 2 large cubes)

 Moi Moi Ingredients